-I believe that our holy God created us to be in communion with God just as God is in communion with Godself.
+I believe that God created us to be in communion with God just as God is in harmony with Godself.
 Three and yet One.
-We human beings were created in God’s image, and yet we have different tongues, differing hues, different thoughts.
+We were created in God’s image, and we have different tongues, hues, and thoughts.
 We see and experience the world in ways that no single human could ever understand or withstand.
-Together we form the patchwork quilt of God’s creation, colorful and vast.
-One patch might not know that the other exists, but if one were loosed, then the whole creation would falter.
-All different and yet all together.

 I believe that Abba authored creation through the Word and has revealed Godself to us in scripture.
-Scripture is the foundation of the church, a love letter that opens doors, sets tables, and welcomes the community.
-Through the Bible, God speaks to us today through the stories of sinners, teaching us that God is bigger than our mistakes and is calling us to life.
+Scripture is a love letter that opens doors, sets tables, and welcomes the community.
+Through the Bible, God speaks to us with stories of sinners, teaching us that God is bigger than our failings and is calling us to life.
 Though created to be in communion with God and one another, we cannot choose goodness on our own.
 We are conditioned toward self-satisfaction and self-destruction.

 As our prophet, priest, and king, Jesus instructed us to gather and love God and neighbor.
 Relying on the Holy Spirit, we learn from and emulate the teachings of Christ.
 We mark our entrance into the community of believers with baptism and receive God’s grace every time we break bread.
 Our calling is to remember that the Holy Spirit, though separate from us, resides in all those we interact with and, just as important, to remember that the Holy Spirit also dwells in us.